SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs

 \subsection{Stage 1: Node-wise Temporal Preselection}

-Stage 1 aims to narrow down the search space by removing unlikely causal edges early while retraining all true dynamic parents with high probability.
+Stage 1 aims to narrow down the search space by removing unlikely causal edges early while retaining the true dynamic parents at the population level.
 This is accomplished by node-wise temporal screening, which discovers possible lagged and instantaneous parents for all variables without any acyclicity constraint.
 For each target variable $X_{t+1}^j$, let us consider a temporal predictor window

 which includes the lagged variables up to order $L$ and, if instantaneous effects are allowed, contemporaneous variables without self-loops.
 This window defines the pool of candidate parents for $X_{t+1}^j$.